R.E. Subject Leader: Miss J Wilson

 - It promotes children's spiritual, moral, social and cultural development through exploring their own and other’s beliefs.

 - It enables children to develop respect for others, particularly those whose faiths and beliefs are different from their own.
-This enables children to learn from different religions, beliefs, values and traditions.

 - RE is important in enabling children to develop a wider understanding of the world in which they live.